 Snowfall Lodge has a wood-fired cedar sauna in a separate building.
 It has two shower stalls and a large change room.
 You can warm up and clean up after a big day skiing.

-The lodge has satellite internet (do you want to mention anything about speed/sharing bandwidth?), a dedicated drying room with a propane heater, indoor pee toilets and yoga mats with plenty of room to stretch.
+The lodge has satellite internet, a dedicated drying room with a propane heater, indoor pee toilets and yoga mats with plenty of room to stretch.

 Snowfall Lodge sits west of the divide in a remote corner of the Selkirk Mountains.
 It is east of Revelstoke and just south of Glacier National Park and Rogers Pass.
 It is on the north flank of Battle Mountain and has lots of due north facing terrain that skis right down to the lodge.